Donald Murphy (serial killer)

-Donald Murphy (born 1944) is an American serial killer, sex offender and bank robber, convicted of murdering two prostitutes in Detroit in 1980.
+Donald Murphy (born 1944) is an American suspected serial killer, sex offender and bank robber, convicted of murdering two women working as prostitutes in Detroit in 1980.
 During this time, several similar murders occurred in the city, presumably committed by two or more killers operating in the area, with Murphy himself confessing to committing at least six of them.
 However, he was convicted of only two with the available evidence, and sentenced to 15–30 years imprisonment for each murder.

 Early crimes

 Murphy was born in Detroit and was later the father of six children.
 Murphy committed his first known crime on February 10, 1967, when he was convicted of "carnal knowledge of a female" and sentenced to six months imprisonment at the Detroit House of Correction, in addition to being fined $1,000.
 Two years later, on July 28, 1969, he was arrested for unarmed bank robbery and sentenced to eight years of federal imprisonment, but was paroled on October 10, 1972.
 Only a year later, he was again arrested for attempting to burgle a business place, and given a one-to-five year term at the Michigan State Prison on February 13, 1974.
 He was paroled 10 months later and remanded to the custody to the U.S. Marshall's Office, completing his prison term on May 12, 1976.